salsolatragus/sven-amann.de/blog/_posts/2013-12-13-get-a-list-of-all-resharper-actions.md

 title: Get a List of All ReSharper Actions
 author: sven
 layout: article
-permalink: /blog/2013/12/get-a-list-of-all-resharper-actions/
-categories:
-  - How To
+tags:
   - ReSharper
-tags:
-  - 'c#'
 ---
 Have you ever wondered what ReSharper actions there are or searched whether there is some ReSharper action triggered by a certain user interaction that you want to handle?
 It&#8217;s actually fairly easy to find out what&#8217;s there.
 Just add the following class to your ReSharper plugin, run it in debug mode, and check the console output.

-<pre class="brush: csharp; title: ; notranslate" title="">using JetBrains.ActionManagement;
+{% highlight csharp %}
+using JetBrains.ActionManagement;
 using System.Diagnostics;

 [ShellComponent]